 Lebanon Silver Mine (Georgetown/Silver Plume)

 In 1885, the Lebanon Silver Mine was one of only 50 mines in the Georgetown area still producing ore.
 With a length of 1,200 feet in 1886, declining silver prices ending further work and by the end of the decade, the mine was closed.
 Located at the halfway point on the Georgetown Loop train ride, visitors can take an optional guided walking tour of the mine, traveling 500 feet into the mine tunnel where rich veins of silver lay and learn about early mining. www.georgetownlooprr.com

-Located two miles west of Idaho Springs in the famous Trail Creek Mining District, the Phoenix Mine offers visitors the opportunity to explore an old mine and pan for gold!
-Owner, Al Mosch, a gold miner in Clear Creek County for more than 60 years hosts some of the tours.
-With the help of his family and many volunteers the Phoenix Mine re-opened in 1980 exposing a very high grade gold vein which is shown on the tour. www.phoenixgoldmine.com
+Located two miles west of Idaho Springs in the famous Trail Creek Mining District, the Phoenix Gold Mine offers visitors the opportunity to explore an old mine and pan for gold!
+The Phoenix Gold Mine is an authentic trip into Colorado mining history! www.phoenixgoldmine.com

 The Clear Creek Metropolitan Recreation District (CCMRD) operates a Recreation Center and several parks designed to meet the recreation needs of the community and its visitors.
 The Recreation Center, located in Idaho Springs features a 6-lane, 25-yard pool with a one-meter diving board, wading pool, and hot tub.
 The fitness area boasts a full range of cardiovascular equipment, weight lifting equipment, and a wide variety of fitness classes, and there is an outside basketball court and sand volleyball court.
 In addition, the county offers a variety of parks and recreational opportunities for visitors to enjoy. www.clearcreekrecreation.com